UPnP IGD & PCP

 For advice on specific consoles and games, see Configuring pfSense Software for Online Gaming.

-As of this writing, the UPnP and NAT-PMP service on current versions of pfSense software supports IPv6, but client support is still rare.
+As of this writing, the UPnP IGD & PCP service on current versions of pfSense software supports IPv6, but client support is still rare.

 Note

-IPv6 UPnP client traffic will almost always require manual rules to pass.
+IPv6 UPnP IGD & PCP client traffic will almost always require manual rules to pass.
 Clients are likely to use a link-local source going to a multicast destination, which is not covered by the default interface rules.

 Security Concerns

-UPnP and NAT-PMP are a classic example of the “Security vs. Convenience” trade-off.
+UPnP IGD & PCP are a classic example of the “Security vs. Convenience” trade-off.
 By their very nature, these services are insecure.
 Any program on the network can allow in and forward any traffic – a potential security nightmare.
 On the other side, it can be a chore to enter and maintain NAT port forwards and their associated rules, especially when it comes to game consoles.
-There is a lot of guesswork and research involved to find the proper ports and settings, but UPnP just works and requires little administrative effort.
+There is a lot of guesswork and research involved to find the proper ports and settings, but UPnP IGD & PCP just works and requires little administrative effort.
 Manual port forwards to accommodate these scenarios tend to be overly permissive, potentially exposing services that should not be open from the Internet.
-The port forwards are also always on, where UPnP may be temporary.
+Manual port forwards are also always enabled, where UPnP IGD & PCP rules may be temporary.

-Access controls in the UPnP service configuration can lock down which devices are allowed to make alterations.
+Access controls in the UPnP IGD & PCP service configuration can lock down which devices are allowed to make port mappings and for which ports.
 Over and above the built-in access controls, further control may be exerted with firewall rules.
-When properly controlled, UPnP can also be a little more secure by allowing programs to pick and listen on random ports, instead of always having the same port open and forwarded.
+When properly controlled, UPnP IGD & PCP can also be a little more secure by allowing programs to pick and listen on random ports, instead of always having the same port open and forwarded.

 Configuration Options